-"athenaNet Services" means the services provided by Athena under this Agreement, including, but not limited to, access to and use of athenaNet by Client and the provision of athenaNet Content and Materials.
+“athenaNet Services” means the athenaCoordinator® services (as renamed by Athena from time to time) provided by Athena under this Agreement, including, but not limited to, access to and use of athenaNet by Client and the provision of athenaNet Content and Materials.

-"Authorized Users" means those users designated by Client on athenaNet control screens who are (i) employees of Client or (ii) other individuals, corporations, or entities that are not competitors of Athena and that have a valid HIPAA business associate agreement or other agreement with Client and have been granted access to athenaNet by Client in its exercise of reasonable discretion and with respect to which Client has obtained reasonable assurances that they will comply with the access and use terms and the confidentiality terms in this Agreement.
+“Authorized Users” means those users (i) who are designated by Client on athenaNet control screens and who are (A) employees of Client, or (B) other individuals, corporations, or entities that are not, and are not affiliated with, third party payers or competitors of Athena, and have a valid HIPAA business associate agreement or other agreement with Client, and (ii) who have been granted access to athenaNet by Client in its exercise of reasonable discretion relating to the receipt of athenaNet Services hereunder by Client, and (iii) from whom Client has obtained reasonable assurances that they will comply with the access and use and confidentiality terms in this Agreement.